kunle97/keyflow-frontend/README.md

 ## Setup
 1. Upon cloning or donwloading navigate to project folder and run `npm install`
-2. After installation run `npm runs start` to run the application
+2. After installation run `npm run start` to run the application

  ## How To Run
 1. Set up database and run the backend applciation.
 See [here](https://github.com/kunle97/keyflow-backend)